mysql/mysql-sys/README.md

 ##### Description

-Lists the top wait events by their total latency, ignoring idle (this may be very large) per user.
+Lists the top wait events per user by their total latency, ignoring idle (this may be very large) per user.

 ##### Example